 Typically, most video assets need music to set the tone of a scene.
 Music composers view footage on a monitor in a studio and create original music.
 If the music selected for a particular scene is not an original score, the music supervisor is tasked with clearing publishing rights to the chosen composition.

 When an action, sci-fi or fantasy film receive a bad reception, it is usually a result of its generated images.
 Visual Effects, fondly called VFX, is an integral aspect of the post-production process.
-For a particular action to be deemed believable, relatable or real, visuals effects must be applied.
+For a particular action to be deemed believable, relateable or real, visuals effects must be applied.

 For uniformity to be created across all the shots that have been selected, its colors need to be edited.
-A color engineer is tasked with ensuring the shades, hues and lightings are appropriate for the scene.
+A color engineer is tasked with ensuring the shades, hues and lighting are appropriate for the scene.

 Any unnecessary lighting and shades are digitally removed to bring out the best picture for the movie.